CatenaTools/catena-public-docs/features/entitlements/index.md

 {% openapi-code-sample operationId="catena.catena_entitlements.CatenaEntitlements_GetAccountCatalogItems"
 descriptionFile="../../apis/catena-tools-core.yaml" /%}

+### The ASAP flag

+By default, both query RPCs will attempt to refresh/update any ownership information from 3rd party platforms such as Steam or Twitch before returning.
+Since this can incur overhead, especially if these services experience a disruption, these RPCs have an `ASAP` flag that, when set, will skip any ownership refresh.

+When the ASAP flag is set, Catena will only return the ownership information it has cached for the account.
+This ownership information could be out of date (or empty if the account is new).

+The recommended approach is to call either query RPC with a relatively short timeout and the ASAP flag set to false (the default).
+Then, if the RPC times out but _some_ result is necessary and using cached data is acceptable, call it again with the ASAP flag set to true.
+(Game developers should weigh the possibility that the data returned in this case it not up to date.)

 ## Attaching provider-specific data to items

 For some entitlement providers, additional item data is necessary.
 For example, when using the